 - Rankings are adjusted based on how prior searchers have reacted to your profile

 While the above metrics are fine for identifying which candidates are relevant to a search, they don’t rate candidate quality: who actually knows their stuff?
-What’s missing here is a broader assessment of “page trust” (SEO concept) that candidates possess the skills that they reference on a profile.
+What’s missing here is a broader assessment of “page trust” (graph model analysis concept) that candidates possess the skills that they reference on a profile.
 For example, Google’s search algorithm incorporates an evaluation of the credibility of a site using link patterns, brand signals, and social activity.
 With these new features, it looks like Linkedin may be trying to adapt Google’s Pagerank algorithm (or something similar) to ranking candidates for specific skillsets.

 In which an experienced analytics guy advises the younger generation to leave the walled garden of enterprise analytics tools and learn how to write code using a real programming language.
 Specifically advocating the use of R and Python for data analysis and related programming.
 But hey, I’m flexible on that point…